paranoid-porygon/paranoid-porygon.github.io/_pages/docs/first-gun-guide.md

 **No**.

-Despite what you might hear from hunters, Fudds (old-fashioned gun owners that resemble Elmer Fudd), or former and [current Presidents of the United States](https://en.wikipedia.org/wiki/Buy_a_Shotgun#:~:text=Biden%20noted%20that%20he%20personally,difficult%20to%20aim%20and%20use.), shotguns are terrible for home defense.
+Despite what you might hear from hunters, Fudds (old-fashioned gun owners that resemble Elmer Fudd), or [former Presidents of the United States](https://en.wikipedia.org/wiki/Buy_a_Shotgun#:~:text=Biden%20noted%20that%20he%20personally,difficult%20to%20aim%20and%20use.), shotguns are terrible for home defense.
 They overpenetrate drywall, increasing the risk of destroying not just your home but harming other members of your family or even your neighbors if you have to shoot it in the house.
 They are deafeningly loud.
 They have significantly more recoil, less ammo capacity, usually require manual action to cycle, and often have terrible sights, making it significantly more difficult to make followup shots if you don’t take out the threat with your first one (usually the case) or if there are multiple threats (statistically likely).
 They *do* actually require you to aim, as their cone of fire is smaller at close ranges than Fudds would lead you to believe.

 Shotguns were designed to hunt animals outdoors.
 Pistols and rifles were designed to kill humans indoors and out.